-- Capstone course designed to be taken upon completion of all other core required courses for the program - Based on the unique structure of the MBA Management Simulation course, the process of establishing teams to manage the simulated companies must begin prior to the beginning of class.
-Having the teams and roles established prior to class allows the students to be in their role for the entire term and also enables Katz to be on the same timeline as other business schools competing in the simulation.
+- Capstone course designed to be taken upon completion of all other core required courses for the program - Based on the unique structure of the Management Simulation course, the process of establishing teams to manage the simulated companies must begin prior to the beginning of class.
+Having the teams and roles established by the instructor prior to class allows the students to be in their role for the entire term and also enables Katz to be on the same timeline as other business schools competing in the simulation.
 Therefore, we need to develop a unique drop/add policy for the course.
 Typically, no one will be allowed to drop or add the course after the week prior to the beginning of the term.
 Only the instructor under special circumstances can approve an exception to this rule.

-BIND 2511: EXECUTIVE BOARDROOM SERIES 2
+BIND 2510: EXECUTIVE BOARDROOM SERIES 1

-Prerequisite(s): Instructor's permission is required.
+Prerequisite(s): Instructor's permission is required; limited seating available

-This interactive course brings in top pharmaceutical and health care executives and builds on the business and management concepts and principles learned in earlier courses including Part 1 of this course.
-Students are engaged in a structured understanding of the businesses of pharmacy in health care, and related fields that impact the profession in an executive boardroom format.
-This 1-credit course is the second part of an elective series (offered on alternating years) which focuses on "entrepreneurship in medicines and health care."
-This course analyzes the fundamentals of entrepreneurism amongst successful executive finders, binders, and minders.
+This interactive course brings in top pharmaceutical and health care executives and builds on the business and management concepts.
+Students are engaged in a structured understanding of the "businesses of pharmacy in health care" and related fields that impact the profession in an executive boardroom format.

-- Limited seating available - This is a combined section class with the School of Pharmacy - The selection process requires a one-page narrative on the potential contribution(s) of this course to the student's education and/or career goals.
+This course focuses on "entrepreneurship in medicines and health care" and analyzes the fundamentals of entrepreneurism amongst successful executive finders, binders, and minders.
+Instructor's permission is required.
+The selection process requires a one-page narrative on the potential contribution(s) of this course to the student's education and/or career goals.
 Email narrative to gvanscoy@pitt.edu.